rohmanngmbh/action-checkout-repo/README.md

 We added a special reference handling called "alt_ref".
 This feature we need in case of a multi-repo build chain in case of mirror branches.
 If the feature branch does not exist in your repository, the alternative reference 'alt_ref' will be taken.
 To handle the reference stuff we are using [PyGithub](https://github.com/PyGithub/PyGithub).

+You can set regular expression to checkout reference, too.

 Check this out on [Github Marketplace](https://github.com/marketplace/actions/checkout-repo).

 Hint(s):